 - Completed Institute for Excellence in Writing: Ancient History text

-- Completed 24-week grammar class at our homeschool co-op.
+- Completed a 24-week grammar class at our homeschool co-op.
 Memorized four grammar Charts.

 You can get more ideas of what belongs in this category from a Charlotte Mason perspective at SimplyCharlotteMason.com